 Ever made homemade stuffing from scratch?
-Not adding to store-bought bread cubes, I’m talking about making bread cubes for stuffing and adding things to it!
+Not using store-bought bread cubes, I’m talking about even making the bread cubes for stuffing!

 Do you call it stuffing, or dressing?

 Either way, a roast turkey is incomplete without, it.

 I don’t know why I always save stuffing exclusively for roast turkey though.
 Turkey, chicken, pork, or otherwise, I’d happily eat stuffing with any meal!

 Those bagged and boxed stuffing mixes might seem super easy, but once you’ve tasted stuffing from scratch, with homemade bread cubes, you’ll never go back.